- Home

 Is e-invoicing mandatory in Singapore ?

 E-invoicing is not mandatory for B2B transactions.
 However, for B2G transactions, suppliers must issue e-invoices.
-The government may request companies to voluntarily send e-invoices.
+The government may request companies to send e-invoices.

 Who is affected?